 What did you observe as your group responded to this exercise?

 Can you give examples of how you navigated or responded to these social signals?

 How did you feel when working with your partner to burst a balloon?
 Why?

-How did you group accommodate the different needs of its individual members?
+How did your group accommodate the different needs of individual members?